By Margaret and Christine Wertheim and the Institute For Figuring

 The UC Santa Cruz Satellite Reef is part of the Crochet Coral Reef world-wide reefing project and will be on display at the Seymour Marine Discovery Center beginning May 4, 2017.

-Satellite Reefs have been hosted in cities across the U.S. and Europe, Australia, and the Middle East.
+Satellite Reefs have been hosted in cities across the U.S. and Europe, Australia, and Asia.
 The UC Santa Cruz Satellite Reef is the newest addition to the IFF's worldwide reefing network.
 Crocheting will continue at UCSC and the Seymour Marine Discovery Center until April 2017.

 The Sesnon Gallery encourages interdisciplinary discourse through the lens of the arts.
-Gallery hours are Tuesday–Saturday, noon to 5:00pm and Wednesday until 8:00pm.
-The gallery is located at Porter College, UCSC and is wheelchair accessible.
-Admission is free and parking is free on Saturdays.
-Parking permits are available weekdays at the main campus entrance kiosk for $6/day and $4 at the Porter College lot for special events.
+Gallery hours are Tuesday–Saturday, 12 p.m. to 5 p.m. and Wednesdays until 8 p.m.
+It is closed for the university spring break March 25 - April 3, 2017.
+The gallery is located at Porter College, UC Santa Cruz and is wheelchair accessible.
+Admission is free, and metered or special event parking is available at Porter College.
 Group tours are available by appointment at (831) 459-3606.